mini-kep/intro/specification/testing_guidelines.md

 9. concentrate around practical, not fantasy situations
 10. include just a few integration, end-to-end tests
 11. fail early and close to where problem is
-12. show where are bugs in the code
-13. show where original code needs enhancements to cover possible edge situations
-14. are well organized - tests for common function are grouped in one class, etc.

 Learning
 --------